Were you hit by a car driven by a distracted driver?

 Drivers assume a certain responsibility for the safety of people around them.
 This is called a “duty of care,” and when drivers breach that duty, they are negligent and can be found liable in a court of law.
 Distracted drivers are not using the proper level of care to drive safely on the road, and if they hit someone, their negligence has a physical, financial, and emotional cost to the victim.
 Of course, proving liability is not always an easy task; an attorney can provide an in-depth understanding of the laws and research all factors underlying the accident, even working with accident reconstruction specialists and getting copies of phone records to prove that distracted driving caused a collision and a person’s injuries.

 If you or someone you know has been struck by a car, you do not have to suffer in silence.
-Call us at NordstrandBlack PC today at (805) 962-2022 to discuss your case and talk about your options.
+Call our Santa Barbara car accident lawyers at NordstrandBlack PC today at (805) 962-2022 to discuss your case and talk about your options.